 Early on in a romantic relationship, you usually have a lot of infatuation feelings.
 The clinical term for that is limerence, but it's the state of mind where you crave the other person.

-This topic is crucial, whether you're the family member, you're the person that has the addiction, your counselor, or you don't have anything to do with addiction at all.
+This topic is crucial, whether you're the family member, the person who has the addiction, your counselor, or you don't have anything to do with addiction.
 You need to know how to set and communicate effective boundaries.

 You can set boundaries for your behavior.